-The regulation establishes a civil penalty schedule for violations of the continuing education regulations of the Board.
-Consistent with the practice of other licensing boards within the Bureau, the summary process under Act 48 would be a much more efficient manner of handling violations than the formal disciplinary process, while still ensuring licensees due process.
+The rulemaking establishes a civil penalty schedule for violations of the continuing education regulations of the Board.
+Act 170 of 2006 amended the act to add a continuing education requirement for all professional engineers, land surveyors and geologists, and Act 25 of 2010 replaced this model.
+Consistent with the practice of other licensing boards within the Bureau, the summary process under Act 48 is a much more efficient manner of handling violations than the formal disciplinary process, while still ensuring licensees due process.

-14) If scientific data, studies, references are used to justify this regulation, please submit material with the regulatory package.
+(14) If scientific data, studies, references are used to justify this regulation, please submit material with the regulatory package.
 Please provide full citation and/or links to internet source.

-This rulemaking is not based upon any scientific data, studies, or references.
+The rulemaking is not based on any scientific data, studies, or references.